Toloka/docs/en/guide/faq/faq.md

 In addition, if you use a large number of tasks on the page, there might be issues with uploading the files to be labeled.
 This problem might occur with images.

 The third thing to consider is quality control and assignment review.
 If you use recompletion of assignments from banned users, you should split the task into smaller parts so that fewer assignments are recompleted.
 You are more likely to meet your budget this way.

 {% endcut %}

-{% cut "I have a task for photo classification.
-When there are more than 5 photos on the page, why does Toloka split them across 2 pages?" %}

-Toloka will split the links to images in the uploaded file into task suites depending on the method you specified when uploading the file.
-For more information, see the [Guide](../concepts/distribute-tasks-by-pages.md).

-{% endcut %}